We hope you enjoy reading this article.

 AI-powered Emergency Medical Assistance

 This is an amazing contribution of AI in healthcare.
 In emergencies like cardiac arrest, there is a need for instant medical assistance.
-There is not much room for wrong judgment of emergency scenarios.
-AI solutions can help with efficient analysis of the emergency and dispatch medical assistance before a patient’s condition declines.
+There is not much room for wrong judgment.

 Predictive Intelligence for Medical Assistance